 Clore Shalom School is a voluntary aided primary day school that serves the local and wider Jewish community.
 The school is supported by the Reform, Liberal and Masorti Jewish Movements.

-It provides a warm, joyful and supportive Jewish community for the entire staffing body, students and parents, encouraging life long learning and commitment to Jewish values.
+The school provides a warm, joyful and supportive Jewish community for the entire staffing body, students and parents, encouraging life long learning and commitment to Jewish values.

 The school offers primary education at the highest possible standard, seeking to enable children of all abilities to achieve their full potential in all curriculum areas including spiritual, moral, social and cultural.
 We support collaborative learning as well as differentiation by ability and value experiential and creative learning.